contagon/handbook/handbook/22-providing-for-temporal-needs.md

 #### 22.5.2.1 Medical or Other Health Care

 Each Church area has established approval limits for using fast offerings to pay medical, dental, or mental health expenses.
-These limits are recommended by the Area Presidency.
-They are approved by the Church Welfare and Self-Reliance Executive Committee.
 Limits may vary by region or country in an area.

 When bishops use fast offerings to help pay for medical, dental, or mental health care, they should not exceed these limits without appropriate approval.
 For approval amounts and guidelines, see “[Use of Fast Offerings for Medical Expenses].”